 Sellers with a higher rating will attract more customers.

 Thus, the GST rating will bring in a healthy competition between businesses.
-A prospective client will enquire about the compliance ratings of suppliers before entering deals.
+A prospective client will inquire about the compliance ratings of suppliers before entering deals.

 What are the disadvantages of this rating scheme?